By Naomi Millburn

 Knowing the calorie counts for every dry dog food you see at the supermarket or pet supplies store isn’t always a straightforward process.
 It isn’t mandatory for dog food companies to note caloric content on their packaging, except in special reduced calorie formulas, according to veterinarian and author Ernie Ward.
 You usually can figure out the calories on your own, by looking at the values under the package’s Guaranteed Analysis section.
 Fat usually contains roughly 8.5 calories for each single gram.
 Carbohydrates and proteins are about 3.5 calories for each single gram.
 Multiply the indicated fat percentage by 8.5.
 Then follow by multiplying the indicated carbohydrate and protein percentages by 3.5.
 Add the numbers and that final sum should be close to the number of calories in each single gram of the dry food.
 Some dog food brands do provide caloric content on individual packaging and on official product websites, or will provide that information if you call or write.

 Caloric Demands Throughout the Canine World

 Dogs run the gamut in caloric demands.
-A 1-year-old Chihuahua, for example, is not going to need the same daily calories as an older German Shepherd.
+A 1-year-old Chihuahua, for example, is not going to need the same daily calories as an older German Shepherd Dog.
 Other factors also go into figuring out how many calories your dog needs each day.
 If your dog is a little chubby and needs to lose 5 pounds, he requires fewer calories than other pooches of his age group.
 If your dog is nursing a litter of pups, she might need to increase her daily calories.
+Spayed or neutered dogs also have different caloric needs than their intact pals.
 Discuss with your veterinarian exactly how many calories your pet should be eating on a daily basis.
 Make sure your vet knows all the details she needs to help your dog, from information about your pet’s daily exercise levels to his full health background.